 • rectum.

-Also, the region of the location of the inguinal lymph nodes includes the lower extremities, gluteal and lumbosacral spine of the back.
+The area where the inguinal lymph nodes are located also includes the lower limbs, buttock and lumbosacral back.

-The inguinal lymph nodes are enlarged with a manifestation of swelling, which is often confused with an inguinal hernia.
-Diseases differ in that the nodes are not repaired like a hernia.
-Painful sensations can be observed when there is pressure from deep nodes on the femoral nerve.
-If the nodes press on the femoral vein, then leg swelling occurs.
+The inguinal lymph nodes become enlarged, a manifestation of swelling, which is often confused with inguinal hernia.
+The diseases differ in that the nodes cannot be reduced like a hernia.
+Pain may occur when there is pressure from deep nodes on the femoral nerve.
+If the nodes press on the femoral vein, swelling of the leg occurs.

-The reasons for the increase in inguinal lymph nodes are:
+The causes of enlarged inguinal lymph nodes are:

 1. Lymphadenitis.

-2. Oncological diseases: ovarian cancer; cancer of the uterus or cervix; bladder cancer; lymphogranulomatosis or lymphosarcoma; skin cancer; rectal cancer; vulvar cancer.
+2. Oncological diseases: ovarian cancer; cancer of the uterus or cervix; cancer Bladder; lymphogranulomatosis or lymphosarcoma; skin cancer; rectal cancer; vulvar cancer.

 3. Sexually transmitted diseases: syphilis; gonorrhea; chlamydia; ureaplasma.